edysfy/Group_website/process/sysImp.md

 <img src="supporting_images/noresults.png" width="450px">
 </p>

 We used the mat-accordion component to display each element in the 'searchResults' array, along with the *ngFor directive.
 This allows the user to hide and extend elements of the GeoJson data.
-For the mood, we didn't want to just display the mood value in the GeoJson element.
-We wanted to display the actual mood.
+For the mood, we didn't want to just display the mood value in the GeoJson element - we wanted to display the actual mood.
 So we created a static array called 'moodArr':
 ```js
   moodArr: string[] = ["filler","Happy", "Coping", "Sad"]
 ```